evkx/evkx.github.io/content/models/byd/dolphin/Dolphin_60.4kWh/_index.md

 The BYD Dolphin 60.4kWh is equipped with a single type of steering wheel:

-- **Circular Steering Wheel:** This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.
+- **Circular Steering Wheel:** This steering wheel features a flat bottom, providing a sporty look and feel.
+It also includes physical buttons and scroll wheels, providing intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 ### Mirrors